svetob/blog/content/blog/elixir-logstash-json.md

 Now we can begin building our TCP connection.
 Logstash's TCP interface is very simple, all we need to do is open a TCP socket and send newline-delimited JSON messages.
 But, we also need to nicely handle connection failures, service being unavailable and other expected errors.
 This should be a common problem, so perhaps there is already a solution available?

 Yup - [Connection](https://github.com/fishcakez/connection)!
-This library is a behaviour for connection processes.
+This library is a behavior for connection processes.
 It will handle connection, disconnection, attempt reconnection on errors and has an optional backoff between attempts.
 It even comes with a [TCP connection example](https://github.com/fishcakez/connection/blob/master/examples/tcp_connection/lib/tcp_connection.ex) right out of the box.
 Just what we need!
 We will base our work on this example.

-You can test the example as is and see your logs arrive in logstash:
+You can test the example as is and see your logs arrive in Logstash:

 ![TCPConnection to Logstash](/img/blog/elixir-logstash-json/console_tcpconnection.png)

 Let's modify our code to use this.
 Let's copy `lib/jsonlogger_console.ex` and create a new module, `JsonLogger.TCP` in `lib/jsonlogger_tcp.ex`.
-The first step is to launch a TCP connection to our logstash host, with configurable host/port.
+The first step is to launch a TCP connection to our Logstash host, with configurable host/port.

 ```elixir
 # lib/jsonlogger_tcp.ex